 - Measure the performance of security systems within an enterprise level information system infrastructure.

 - Analyze the local and global impact of computing on individuals, organizations and society.

 - Analyze a problem, identify possible threats, and define the computing requirements appropriate to solve cyber operations issues.

 The focus of this program is to educate and train the new wave of cyber specialist that can track, analyze and counter digital security threats.
 This form of intelligence is a blend of physical reconnaissance and defense with modern information technology techniques.
 Proactive cyber defense is the direction of the future, the gathering of information about trends and behaviors of adversaries in anticipation to opposing an attack against computers and networks, is critical to mitigating operational risk.

 An experiential educational experience is also offered.
-There are a variety of options available for students to complete the required 9-credit experience.
-Student may elect to add an additional 4.5 credits based upon advising and prior planning.
+There are a variety of options available for students to complete the required six-credit experience.
+Student may elect to add an additional three credits based upon advising and prior planning.

-Upon graduations students may be employed in cyber–related jobs ranging from manufacturing, defense, public administration, healthcare and retail trade industries.
+Upon graduation, students may be employed in cyber-related jobs ranging from manufacturing, defense, public administration, healthcare and retail trade industries.

 An important component of the program’s educational experience is the general studies courses taught by the College of Arts & Sciences.
 Graduates are expected to show competencies in higher-order thinking, communications, ethics, global diversity, responsible citizenship and leadership.

 A four year program leading to the bachelor of science degree